The Saints, Suffolk

-Each of the villages also constitutes a civil parish, apart from All Saints and St Nicholas, which are joined together in the All Saints and St Nicholas, South Elmham parish.
-St Michael is one of the Thankful Villages.
+Each of the villages also constitutes a civil parish, apart from All Saints and St Nicholas, which are joined in the All Saints and St Nicholas, South Elmham parish.
+St Michael is one of the doubly Thankful Villages.

 It is unclear whether North Elmham in Norfolk or South Elmham in Suffolk is the site of East Anglia's second See ("Helmham"), founded in the reign of King Ealdwulf (c.664-713) according to Bede.

 The Saints is the setting for much of Michael Ondaatje's Warlight, a mystery set in the 1950s in which the area is described as having a unique culture.

 Governance

 An electoral ward of Waveney District Council with the same name exists.
 The population of this ward taken at the 2011 Census was 2,242.